Mimi Kalinda: Career

+Storytelling and Teaching

-Mimi frequently hosts workshops for leaders across Africa on Storytelling and Communications.
-Through her company Storytelling and Leadership, Kalinda has led workshops on Storytelling and Narrative Leadership for the Obama Foundation Leaders: Africa program, as well as for the University of Cape Town Graduate School of Business: Women in Business Conference, the Africa Trade and Investment Global Summit 2018 in Washington, DC, ABSA in South Africa and Ghana, and WomHub.
+Mimi frequently hosts workshops for leaders on Storytelling and Communications.
+Through her company, Storytelling and Leadership, Kalinda has led workshops on Storytelling and Narrative Leadership for the Obama Foundation Leaders: Africa program, as well as for the University of Cape Town Graduate School of Business: Women in Business Conference, the Africa Trade and Investment Global Summit 2018 in Washington, DC, Absa Group in South Africa and Ghana, and WomHub.

-Mimi Kalinda is also an accomplished keynote speaker, narrative shaper and coach.
-Most recently, she spoke at the continent-wide Vodacom/Vodafone Africa rising Communications Conference as well as the MultiChoice Women in Technology conference.
+Kalinda is also an accomplished keynote speaker, narrative shaper and coach.
+She has spoken at the continent-wide Vodacom/Vodafone Africa rising Communications Conference as well as the MultiChoice Women in Technology conference.
 She has also given masterclasses on Storytelling and Narrative Leadership to various local, African, and Global organizations including Old Mutual, Global Health Corps, Dalberg, Project Management Institute, and Momentum Health.

+In her role as adjunct professor at IE University in Madrid, she focuses on enhancing students' communication skills through innovative storytelling techniques.

 Honours and nominations

 Kalinda's work has been honored through several awards, such as a One World Media Award for Rien Que La Verite, a television program advocating the prevention of HIV/AIDS and an end to violence against women in the DRC.
 She was also the recipient of the Emerging Producers Bursary from the World Congress of Science and Factual Producers (WCSFP).
 In 2014, Kalinda presented Music Rekindles History from Japan for the NHK channel, in which she explored how music is providing moral support to people in the Tohoku region now undergoing recovery from the tsunami.

 Mimi Kalinda is also a Desmond Tutu Leadership Program Fellow, a programme that welcomes an elite group of Africa's highest potential young leaders, representing a wide range of sectors.
 Offered on a part-time basis over six months, the programme includes two 9-day Group Learning Modules with an array of distinguished leaders and faculty.

 She was nominated for the Women4Africa Awards 2016 as a finalist in the International African Woman of the Year category.
 Mimi was also a finalist for the Standard Bank Top Women Awards as Entrepreneur of the Year 2019 and 2020.
 In December 2019, Reset Global People listed her in its annual Top 100 Women CEOs in Africa.

+Her other accolades for her contributions to communications and leadership, includes being named to Forbes Afrique’s 40 under 40 and she was also recognized as the Best PR Leader in Africa by the World Communications Forum Association in 2022.